Profile

 Awards & Honors

-- Mid-America Transplant Innovation Award, 2022
+- 2022 Innovation Award, Mid-America Transplant

-- NIH Innovation Showcase Company, 2021
+- 2021 NIH Innovation Showcase Company, National Institute of Health

-- MU Faculty Innovation Award, 2014
+- 2014 Faculty Innovation Award, University of Missouri-Columbia

-- MU Intellectual Property Fast-Track Award, 2013
+- 2013 University Intellectual Property Fast-Track Award, University of Missouri-Columbia

 Publications